MiyamotoAkira/IntoAdventurePresentation/presentation.md

 Binding is about identifying a piece of code or data inside a scope.
 Once you leave the scope the identifer is gone, but not the data or the code.

 Assignment is changing the value of the data of something for the lifetime of that something.
 Where something can be a strutcture/record/object

+irb bindingvsassignment.rb

+-- Here we can see that z inside print_value refers to the y parameter, which is in fact x

+x = ExampleObject.new "This is a string" print_value x
+puts x

+--  We are going to create an assigner object assigner = TheAssigner.new

+puts "Example object before"
+puts assigner.firstExample

+-- we can see that we are ching the value inside assigner assigner.assign_new_value "Another value"

+puts "Example object after"
+puts assigner.firstExample

+-- But of course, this affects outside second = ExampleObject.new "Second object"

+puts "second object before assignment" puts second

+assigner.add_new_object second
+puts "Second object before"
+puts assigner.secondExample

+assigner.modify_second_object "Another second value"

+puts "Second object after"
+puts assigner.secondExample

+puts "second object after assignment" puts second

 ### State